averygoodidea/averygoodwebapp-infrastructure/README.md

 Click Trigger build.

-21. Confirm your deployment has been successful by visiting your domain name.
+21. Once the build has completed running, confirm your deployment has been successful by visiting your domain name.

 # CloudFormation Stack Info